-Another give away for not-so-artisanal gelato is specific labelling: when you see a name brand along with the name of the flavor, chances are the gelato has been industrially produced, or made with industrial mixes.
+Another giveaway for not-so-artisanal gelato is specific labeling: when you see a name brand along with the name of the flavor, chances are the gelato has been industrially produced or made with industrial mixes.

 It is All Down to Fresh Ingredients

-In the end, it all comes down to fresh, wholesome ingredients: full fat milk, cream, eggs, seasonal fruit and nuts.
+In the end, it all comes down to fresh, wholesome ingredients: full-fat milk, cream, eggs, seasonal fruit, and nuts.
 Some gelaterie buy fresh milk directly from farmers and pasteurize it themselves: this makes the gelato even more wholesome, as it reduces external processing to the bare minimum.
-It is often better to get your gelato from a smaller gelateria proposing less flavors than heading for flashy establishments with as many flavors as there are stars in the sky, as good, artisanal gelato takes time to make properly, making it harder to supply a large variety of options.
+It is often better to get your gelato from a smaller gelateria proposing fewer flavors than heading for flashy establishments with as many flavors as there are stars in the sky, as good, artisanal gelato takes time to make properly, making it harder to supply a large variety of options.
 Better pick among 12 freshly made, seasonal options than among 50 created with powders and pastes.

 One last thing: experts say that, if you really want to savor a gelato to the full, you should pick only one flavor and have it in a cup.
 That may be true, but let us be honest: is there anything more pleasant and satisfying than walking around town with a big cone, filled with 3 or 4 delicious scoops of fresh, creamy gelato?